5 Inference for simple linear regression

 1. The distribution of the response Y is normal for a given value of the predictor X.

-2. The mean of the distribution of Y given X is β0+β1X.
+2. The expected value (mean) of Y|X is β0+β1X.
 There is a linear relationship between the response and predictor variable.

-3. The variance of the distribution of Y given X is σϵ2.
-This variance does not depend on X. It is equal for all values of X.
+3. The variance Y|X is σϵ2.
+This variance is equal for all values of X and thus does not depend on X.

 5.4 Bootstrap confidence intervals